Nonprofit Statement of Activities | A Comprehensive Guide

 For-profit accounting departments have a standard set of reports and statements they run to analyze their finances.
 Nonprofits have essentially parallel reports, but because their accounting is different, the reports differ slightly as well.

-One of these central reports run by nonprofit accountants is the statement of activities.
-In this guide, we’ll cover the basics of this accounting statement, covering the following topics:
+One of these central reports run by nonprofit accountants is the statement of activities, sometimes known as an income statement.
+In this guide, we’ll walk through the basics of this accounting statement, covering the following topics:

 Your organization works hard to raise funds and to use those funds to further your mission.
 Ensuring your reports are in check will help your nonprofit make the most of your finances moving forward.
 Let’s dive in to learn more about the specifics of your nonprofit statement of activities.

-Talk to the accounting experts at Jitasa to gain a better understanding of your nonprofit statement of activities.
+Work with the experts at Jitasa to compile your statement of activities.

-The nonprofit statement of activities is the nonprofit parallel to the for-profit income statement.
-This report shows your organization’s revenue and expenses over time, ultimately allowing your organization to analyze your net assets over time.
+The nonprofit statement of activities (or income statement) is a financial report that shows your organization’s revenue and expenses over time, ultimately allowing your organization to analyze your net assets.
 It’s also used to categorize your nonprofit’s revenue and expenses.

 The purpose of the nonprofit statement of activities is to provide detailed information about the organization’s transactions and how those activities help further the organization’s mission through various initiatives and programs.